Demographics of Costa Rica: Population size and structure

-Approximately 40% lived in rural areas and 60% in urban areas.
+Approximately 20% lived in rural areas and 80% in urban areas.
 The rate of urbanization estimated for the period 2005–2015 is 2.74% per annum, one of the highest among developing countries.
-About 75% of the population live in the upper lands (above 500 meters) where temperature is cooler and milder.
+About 75% of the population lives above 500 meters, where the temperature is cooler and milder.

-The 2011 census counted a population of 4.3 million people distributed among the following groups: 83.6% whites or mestizos, 6.7% black mixed race, 2.4% Native American, 1.1% black or Afro-Caribbean; the census showed 1.1% as Other, 2.9% (141,304 people) as None, and 2.2% (107,196 people) as unspecified.
+The 2011 census counted a population of 4.3 million people distributed among the following groups: 71.1% Whites or Castizos,17% Mestizo, 6.7% Black/Mulatto mixed race, 2.4% Native American, 1.1% Black or Afro-Caribbean; the census showed 1.1% as Other.

 In 2011, there were over 104,000 Native American or indigenous inhabitants, representing 2.4% of the population.
-Most of them live in secluded reservations, distributed among eight ethnic groups: Quitirrisí (in the Central Valley), Matambú or Chorotega (Guanacaste), Maleku (northern Alajuela), Bribri (southern Atlantic), Cabécar (Cordillera de Talamanca), Guaymí (southern Costa Rica, along the Panamá border), Boruca (southern Costa Rica) and Térraba (southern Costa Rica).
+Most of them lived in secluded reservations, distributed among eight ethnic groups: Quitirrisí (in the Central Valley), Matambú or Chorotega (Guanacaste), Maleku (northern Alajuela), Bribri (southern Atlantic), Cabécar (Cordillera de Talamanca), Guaymí (southern Costa Rica, along the Panamá border), Boruca (southern Costa Rica) and Térraba (southern Costa Rica).

-The population includes European Costa Ricans (of European ancestry), primarily of Spanish descent, with significant numbers of Italian, German, English, Dutch, French, Irish, Portuguese, and Polish families, as well a sizable Jewish community.
+Costa Ricans of European origin are primarily of Spanish descent, with significant numbers of Italian, German, English, Dutch, French, Irish, Portuguese, and Polish families, as well as a sizable Jewish community.
 The majority of the Afro-Costa Ricans are Creole English-speaking descendants of 19th century black Jamaican immigrant workers.

-The 2011 census classified 83.6% of the population as white or Mestizo; the latter are persons of combined European and Amerindian descent.
-The Mulatto segment (mix of white and black) represented 6.7% and indigenous people made up 2.4% of the population.
+The 2011 census classified 83.6% of the population as white and Mestizo; the latter have combined European and Native American descent.
+The Mulatto segment (mix of white and black) represented 6.7%, and Indigenous people made up 2.4% of the population.
 Native and European mixed blood populations are far less than in other Latin American countries.
-Exceptions are Guanacaste, where almost half the population is visibly mestizo, a legacy of the more pervasive unions between Spanish colonists and Chorotega Amerindians through several generations, and Limón, where the vast majority of the Afro-Costa Rican community lives.
+Exceptions are the Guanacaste province, where almost half the population is visibly mestizo, a legacy of the more pervasive unions between Spanish colonists and Chorotega Amerindians through several generations, and Limón, where the vast majority of the Afro-Costa Rican community lives.

-Education

-According to the United Nations, Costa Rica's literacy rate stands at 95.8%, the fifth highest among American countries.
-Costa Rica's Education Index in 2006 was 0.882; higher than that of richer countries, such as Singapore and Mexico.
-Costa Rica's gross enrollment ratio is 73.0%, smaller than that of the neighbors countries of El Salvador and Honduras.

-All students must complete primary school and secondary school, between 6 and 15 years.
-Some students drop out because they must work to help support their families.
-In 2007 there were 536,436 pupils enrolled in 3,771 primary schools and 377,900 students attended public and private secondary schools.

-Costa Rica's main universities are the University of Costa Rica, in San Pedro and the National University of Costa Rica, in Heredia.
-Costa Rica also has several small private universities.